mikeabere/rental-frontend/README.md

 T
 creat usiMECK(MonoDB,Eprss,Reat,Ndejs).
 The FonED uses ite, mterial-icns and trap.
-Type npm run dev in the Conole to Run the APP.
+Tpe npm run dev in the Conole to Run the APP.